wip-abramson/aries-jupyter-playground/README.md

 `./manage.sh down` - terminate containers and delete all volumes

-## Running on a VM

-See this [ansible playbook](https://github.com/wip-abramson/playground-ansible) and repository README for simplified instructions

 ## Writing Business Logic

 The aim of this respository is to simplify the process by which you can spin up a set of actors specific to a domain and start to experiment with relevant information exchanges using the Hyperledger verifiable information exchange platform.